-MISO currently uses historic unforced outage rates to accredit capacity from thermal and non-intermittent resources.
-Intermittent resources, namely wind and solar, are accredited using an effective load carrying capability method.
-PERC on October 2024, MISO will move to a direct loss of load (DLOL) accreditation method for all resources in the 2028/29 planning year.
-This method combines forward-looking resource availability with historical performance.
-It considers the future availability of resources during high-risk hours when the system is most stressed.
+MISO currently uses historic unforced outage rates to accredit capacity from thermal and nonintermittent resources.124 Intermittent resources, namely wind and solar, are accredited using an effective load carrying capability method.125 Approved by FERC on October 2024, MISO will move to a direct loss of load (DLOL) accreditation method for all resources in the 2028/29 planning year.126 This method combines forward-looking resource availability with historical performance.
+It considers the future availability of resources during high-risk hours when the system is most stressed.127

-Load serving entities in MISO must meet their requirements through self-supply, bilateral contracts with suppliers, or via the MISO capacity market.
-MISO operates a voluntary forward capacity market, known as the Planning Resource Auction, in which its members can buy and sell capacity resources to meet their planning reserve margin requirements ahead of the operating year.
+Load serving entities in MISO must meet their requirements through self-supply, bilateral contracts with suppliers, or via the MISO capacity market.128 MISO operates a voluntary forward capacity market, known as the Planning Resource Auction, in which its members can buy and sell capacity resources to meet their planning reserve margin requirements ahead of the operating year.
 LSEs that do not participate in the capacity market must prove they can meet their MISO-assigned resource adequacy obligations.
 Procuring resource capacity from a generator in a different MISO zone is allowed, but only up to certain capacity import and export limits.
-Bilateral contracts with or capacity market bids from suppliers external to the MISO footprint are permitted.
-LSEs which do not meet their obligations pay a fee to MISO for the deficit.
+Bilateral contracts with or capacity market bids from suppliers external to the MISO for the deficit.